ngduc/dev-benchmark/README.md

 Benchmark script to measure performance of usual development tools.

-Create a Pull Request to add result of your computer by cloning and running the script.
+Create a Pull Request to add result of your computer by cloning and running [the script](./run.sh).

+Node JS v15+

 ```
 git clone https://ngduc@github.com/ngduc/dev-benchmark.git